salsalabs/multicopy/README.md

               + (files)
               + (more folders)
 ```
-You can learn more about the images and files repository dorectory structure by [clicking  here](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).
+You can learn more about the images and files repository directory structure by [clicking  here](https://help.salsalabs.com/hc/en-us/articles/223342727-Managing-files-uploaded-to-Salsa).

 Here's an example.
 Let's say that this is the image URL.